cicirello/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have updated the documentation accordingly.
 - [ ] I have added tests to cover my changes.
 - [ ] All new and existing tests passed.
-- [ ] I edited the Unreleased section of the CHANGELOG.md with any relevant bullets.